mcarletti/mcarletti.github.io/articles/matlabsnippets/index.md

     4 8
 ```

-The variable `ans` (*answer*) is a special variable used by MATLAB to store the output of an operation that is not assigned to any variable.
-Every time a new operation is computed without assignment, `ans` is assigned with the its results.
+The variable `ans` (answer) is a special variable used by MATLAB to store the output of an operation that is not assigned to any variable.
+Every time a new operation is computed but not saved into a variable, `ans` is assigned with its results.

 To save the transposition of the matrix `M`, that is computed by `M'` we must assign it to a new variable: